sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Property Name
      - Description
    * - File
-     - file
+     - File
      - file
      - Component is added to choose files to upload to databricks
    * - Destination Path
      - text field
-     - TRAIN_DATA
+     - any
      - Component is added to get destination path where the browse file should get uploaded
    * - Columns
-     - select boxes
+     - Select Boxes
      - any
      - Component is added if user want to map the columns of the file uploaded